A combinatorial take on hierarchical hyperbolicity and applications to quotients of mapping class groups: is hierarchically hyperbolic

-\textbf{Uniqueness axiom and connectedness of $W$:} In this proof we use multiple times the fact that links carry a natural combinatorial HHS structure of strictly lower complexity, see Proposition \ref{prop:compatibility_1}, which is furthermore compatible with the structure for $X$ as explained in Proposition \ref{prop:hieromorphism}.
-Moreover, recall that by induction on complexity we can assume that Theorem \ref{thm:hhs_links} holds for all the links of non-maximal simplices of $X$.
+\textbf{Uniqueness axiom and connectedness of $W$:} In this part of the proof, we again use our induction assumption: links of nonempty non-maximal simplices carry a natural combinatorial HHS structure of strictly lower complexity, as in Proposition \ref{prop:compatibility_1}, which is furthermore compatible with the structure for $X$ as explained in Proposition \ref{prop:hieromorphism}.
+These combinatorial HHS structures have their associated constants (from Definition~\ref{defn:combinatorial_HHS}) bounded in terms of $\delta$ and $n$, and in particular, independently of the link in question.